• Skip to primary navigation

 • Dark Soy Sauce: or substitute with dark mushroom soy sauce or regular soy sauce.

-• Shaoxing Wine: a Chinese rice cooking wine available at Asian grocers.
-Or substitute with dry sherry wine, dry white wine, or chicken broth.
+• Shaoxing Wine: or substitute with dry sherry wine, dry white wine, or chicken broth.

 • White Granulated Sugar: or substitute with cane sugar.